JJ/nova-mlops/README.md

 ## Learning outcomes of the curricular unit

 1. Understand the fundamental principles of agile development
-2. Understand how to integrate design, model development and operations in a continuous cycle.
+2. Understand how to integrate design, model development, training and operations in a continuous cycle.
 3. Apply quality assurance concepts at every step of the process.
 4. Create a complete model as well as a report in a software artifact